-- Fire practice and frequency - Other necessary inputs for modeling relevant biogeochemical processes - Stocking rates, season dates for grazing, livestock type - Equipment types and usage or volumes of fossil fuels by type
+- Version 2.0 - Other necessary inputs for modeling relevant biogeochemical processes - Stocking rates, season dates for grazing, livestock type - Equipment types and usage or volumes of fossil fuels by type

-3.2 Additionality Assessment
+3.2 ADDITIONALITY ASSESSMENT

 Avoided emissions from the project must be additional.
 Assessment of the additionality of a project will be made based on passing the tests cited below.
 These tests require the project proponent to demonstrate that the project activity is surplus to regulations and reduces emissions below "business-as-usual" for rates of conversion of grassland to cropland in the U.S.